 - Regional control of traffic systems to respond and adjust signal timing in the event of an emergency or natural disaster

-Bay Area Regional Communications Infrastructure Strategic Investment Plan: Download the complete plan.
+Download the Bay Area Regional Communications Infrastructure Strategic Investment Plan.

 This plan includes proposed projects to complete the regional communications backbone, and to connect multiple Points-of-Presence, Express Lanes and transportation centers to the regional communications network.